agreenb/agreenb.github.io/_posts/2025-02-25-handwriting.md

 ---
 layout: post
 title: "Scribble Trajectories: Building an Online Handwriting Transformer"
-date: 2025-02-24
+date: 2025-02-25
 categories: [ml, robotics, transformers]
 ---

 ## Introduction

-I see online handwriting generation — predicting pen strokes in real time — as a fun project akin to **robotic trajectory modeling**.
+I see online handwriting generation — predicting pen strokes in real time — as a fun project that relates to **robotic trajectory modeling**.
 A robot typically follows a sequence of motor commands (like Δx and Δy) plus discrete events (like lifting a pen or opening a gripper).
-My goal was to feel extremely comfortable with multimodal transformer modeling for a real task that required building everything from scratch: data processing, model development, training pipelines, experimentation, visualization. <!--more-->
+My goal was to feel extremely comfortable with building a multimodal transformer for a real task, with everything from scratch: data processing, model development, training pipelines, experimentation, visualization. <!--more-->
-I aim , my next project will be to map text or visual instructions to continuous robot movements.
+My larger goal is to unify these ideas into a more general foundation model that can handle text or visual inputs and produce continuous movements, whether handwriting strokes or robot actions.

 I'll go over:

 - My **data representation** with Δx, Δy, pen lift.
 - Why discrete **transformers** improved over the **RNN + GMM** approach for me.
+- Moving to a multitask, multimodal model.
 - Debugging tips: overfitting on small dataset subsets, cross-attention visualization, and more.
 - How this approach ties into SOTA robotic transformers.
 - Final results and next steps, including bridging to massive **foundation models**.